Trusted Vedic Astrology Platform

 3

-Type or speak a focused question: Which area of life does my current Rahu Mahadasha most strongly affect?
+Type or speak a focused question: Which life area does my current Rahu Mahadasha most strongly affect?
 Why does my 7th house show repeated delays?
 Is this Muhurta suitable for signing a property agreement?

 4

-The AI returns a structured response citing your specific house placements, the current Dasha-Antardasha combination, active transit positions, and where applicable, classical remedial measures drawn from Lal Kitab or traditional Jyotish sources.
+The AI returns a structured response citing your specific house placements, the active Dasha-Antardasha combination, live Gochar transit positions, and where applicable, classical remedial measures drawn from Lal Kitab or traditional Jyotish sources.

 ENGINE PIPELINE

-AstroKund converts raw birth data into a complete Jyotish profile in under two seconds.
+From raw birth details to a complete Jyotish profile in under two seconds.

 1

-Provide date, time, and city of birth.
-The engine resolves historical timezone offsets, DST rules, and elevation automatically — no manual correction needed.
+Provide your date, time, and city of birth.
+The engine automatically resolves historical timezone offsets, DST rules, and elevation — no manual correction needed from your side.

 2

-The Swiss Ephemeris database returns precise heliocentric coordinates for all Grahas.
-We convert these to geocentric and apply topocentric correction for the exact birth location.
+The Swiss Ephemeris database returns precise heliocentric coordinates for all nine Grahas.
+These are converted to geocentric positions and corrected topocentrically for your exact birth location.

 3